 To establish competitive compensation and base-to-incentive blend, companies should benchmark each sales role against their competitors.
 Setting and testing quotas using a verified, comparable source adds an extra layer of confidence.

 Experienced inside sales professionals are in massive demand.
 There’s so much competition that inside sales rep salaries and top performers’ commission plans have skyrocketed.

 You get what you pay for.
 Not only are competitive salaries essential for motivation, they’re also critical for attracting the right talent.
 If you can’t compete with the pay offered by your competitors, this will reduce your competitive advantage when selling your product.

 Forecast accuracy is one of the biggest drivers of effective quota setting and sales rep motivation.
 A misjudged forecast with unworkable targets is the most common cause of ineffective quotas.
 This results in sales teams being underpaid, unengaged and poorly motivated.

 Creating forecasts needs to be logical and thorough.
 It should pair market and pipeline data with historical performance and buyer data.

-No sales Compensation Plan is perfect.
-It takes serious review, ongoing analysis and data research.
+No sales compensation plan is perfect.
+It takes rigorous consideration and a great deal of ongoing analysis and data research.

-Reps will always chase higher quota attainment to gain better commission.
-Naturally, some will be prone to look for loopholes in your program.
-Equally, your prospects are always changing their preferences and needs.
+Reps will always chase higher quota attainment to gain better commission, and — naturally — some will be prone to looking for loopholes in your program.
+In addition, your prospects are always changing their preferences and needs.